fogbender/fogbender-oss/storefront/src/content/blog/postgrex-ssl-with-supabase.md

 To find your connection parameters in Supabase, look for Project Settings / Configuration / Database / Connection Paramters.

 Note that `:db_ssl_crt` is a string&mdash;coming from an environment variable.
-Since `cacertfile` wants a file, we do a little dance with [Briefly](https://github.com/CargoSense/briefly) and File.
+Since `cacertfile` wants a file, we write the PEM to a temporary file with [Briefly](https://github.com/CargoSense/briefly).
+Note that Briefly closes its temporary file as soon as the parent process exits (causing a crash on `:invalidate_pem`), which may not be what you want.

 ```
   def db() do